NCAS-VISION/VISION-toolkit/ISO_simulator/README.md

 ## Setup Instructions

-### How to output UM data on predetermined flight tracks using flight_simulator
+### How to output UM data on predetermined flight tracks using `flight_simulator`

 These instructions explain how to produce UM model output on a set of predetermined flight tracks to make it easier and quicker to compare model data to observations.
 This is done by interpolating gridded, hourly (or higher frequency) model data in space and time onto flight track coordinates.

-Flight_simulator can be run on existing model output (postprocessing) or it can be embedded into a UM rose suite.
+`flight_simulator` can be run on existing model output (postprocessing) or it can be embedded into a UM rose suite.
 The step by step instructions work for both cases.
-To run flight_simulator in postprocessing mode you can omit point 3 below:
+To run `flight_simulator` in postprocessing mode you can omit point 3 below:

 1. Ensure the correct python environment is available.
 Instructions are different on Monsoon, Archer2 and JASMIN (see 1A and 1B).
 2. Produce flight track input files in the appropriate netcdf format
-3. Modify a UM suite to include a new app which calls flight_simulator
+3. Modify a UM suite to include a new app which calls `flight_simulator`
 4. Select appropriate input options for the interpolation code
 5. Ensure the UM has the appropriate model output in the required format to be read by the interpolation code

 #### 1. A) Installing a Python environment (on JASMIN, Archer2, local clusters)